taitruong/android-capstone/README.md

 - select "Windows x64" version for 64bit

 ## Install Git and TortoiseGit
+- not required when you have all source in a zip file (e.g. from the assessment in the capstone project)

 First install Git: http://msysgit.github.io/
 You might have to add the git install folder to your PATH.
 Test this: